 Email Chat & Support Ticket Etiquette

-Yes, one could say that support agents have to be friendly, take your guff and go above and beyond.
+Yes, one could say that support agents have to be friendly, take your guff, and go above and beyond.
 That’s their job, after all.

 But we are all human beings.
 And negating that fact to be bossy, demanding, or downright rude doesn’t help either side.

-Support is a Service
+Chat Support is a Service

 Let’s define the word support, so we are all on the same page: